m8rex/rumbas/README.md

 ## What is Rumbas ?

 - A system to create online exercises, build on top of numbas.
-- Text-based: json (and html) specifications are converted to html files (e.g. scorm package)
+- Text-based: yaml (and html and tex) specifications are converted to html files (e.g. scorm package)
   - So git can be used for version control 🎉
-- Consistent naming of fields in the json (not the case in numbas)
+- Consistent naming of fields in the yaml (not the case in the json of numbas)
 - Written in Rust
 - Preferred way to use it is docker
 - Currently in beta, not all features are implemented yet.